Cyber Crime Prevention For Small Business Budgets

 The Cost Of A Breach

 The Ponemon Institute compiles research on cyber crime.
 In their 2nd Annual Cost of Cyber Crime Study, the reported average cost per breached record in the U.S. is between $150 to $200.
-This factors in IT services to investigate the breach, stop the attack, fix the underlying issues that led to the breach, and possible damage control, lost business and litigation costs.
+This factors in:

 If a ransomware attack encrypts 2000 files, the cost can be enormous to a small business.